 Overview

-If you are ending a lease and plan on keeping the security deposit or any other deposit on a lease, then what you want to do is withhold a lease deposit to pay off outstanding lease charges.
-These could be unpaid charges or new ones from damages or cleaning.
-Perhaps you collected a "last month’s rent deposit" and now need to use this to pay off the final rent charge.
+If you are ending a lease and plan on keeping the security deposit or any other deposit on a lease due to damages to the property, cleaning, broken lease contract, etc, then what you want to do is withhold a deposit to pay off outstanding lease charges.

 When you withhold a lease deposit, this money applies as a credit to the tenant’s lease balance.
 If there are outstanding charges on the lease, the credit pays off those charges and the deposit becomes revenue.
 If there is no outstanding charge on the lease, the withheld deposit exists as an unapplied credit until you add a lease charge.
 It is recommended to first create a lease charge before withholding a deposit.